 The accidental Sue

 The second thing you need to understand is what a Mary Sue is.
-A Mary Sue is an audience reaction to a series of events that strongly suggests that the author herself is unduly favoring a character by changing other characters or the environment in inappropriate ways.
+A Mary Sue occurs when the audience believes that the author herself is unduly favoring a character by changing other characters or the environment in inappropriate ways.
 When the audience calls "Mary Sue" on a character, the author has shattered their Willing Suspension of Disbelief

 Essentially, there are two basic faults that lead to the accidental Sue.
 One of them is any form of author/audience dissonance.
 That is, the author is thinking one thing, but the audience is getting another.
-The other fault is when the reader hits some form of trigger, a pattern of behavior that he or she personally finds is an indicator of a Mary Sue.
+The other fault is when the reader hits some form of trigger, a trope or other pattern of behavior that he or she personally finds is an indicator of a Mary Sue.

 .
 The latter is caused by something that is somewhat out of the author's control.
 That's not to say that the latter cannot be avoided.
 There are ways to dodge certain popular Mary Sue triggers.

 Mary Sue Fear

 .
 But if you're reading this page for advice, then you probably think you already have a problem.
 What exactly is this problem?

 If you're just trying to exercise due diligence in making sure that your character is fine, that's one thing.
 But there is a general sense of "Mary Sue fear".
 This is caused by people looking at a number of Mary Sue tests and thinking that because their characters ring certain bells, they've written Mary Sues.